aledecicco/dragit/README.md

 - The `api` directory houses the implementation of the API that communicates with the backend.
 Bindings for commands and queries, and their needed types, are all defined here.

-- The `assets` directory houses all images, SVGs, and icons used by other components.
+- The `assets` directory houses all images, SVGs, and icons used by the app.

 - The `components` directory houses components related to all features that the app is expected to have.
-This includes "Lib" components used many times throughout the app, structural components, and any "Misc" components used for dev testing or other things.
+This includes the customizations of components in the UI library, widgets used in the app's layout, and all the underlying building blocks.

+- The `context` directory houses definitions, setters, and getters for global app state.

 - The `utils` directory houses any general utilities, polyfills, and hooks.